sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_numeric.rst

 Multiplies two ints (m, n) and divides the product by a third (d) in a single operation, with 64 bit intermediate result.
 The actual equation used is ``(m
 * n + d / 2) / d``.

+Parameters are treated as 32 bits, even from Avisynth 3.7.4.

 *Examples:*
 ::